wix/Detox/docs/APIRef.Matchers.md

 Matchers find elements in your app that match one or more properties.

-**NOTE: Whenever possible we recommend to match elements `by.id`, these are more resilient to layout restructuring and text/language chagnes**
+**NOTE: Whenever possible we recommend to match elements `by.id`, these are more resilient to layout restructuring and text/language changes**

 ### Methods